zdrazil/code-analysis/README.md

 Project performs analysis on your code, as described in Adam Tornhill’s book [Your Code as a Crime Scene](https://pragprog.com/titles/atcrime/your-code-as-a-crime-scene/).

 The code is not production quality.
+It's more like a quick hack job to get something working.

 ## Compatibility